-First, they’re soft-bodied.
-This means their exoskeletons are easier to digest than larger roaches.
-They are a good choice for young animals with sensitive digestive systems.
-And a “soft body” means a higher ratio of flesh to chitin, which is the indigestible part of insects.
-Offering animals soft-bodied feeder nymphs helps maximize the amount of nutrition they get per insect.
-This is particularly good for young animals that need all that nutrition to fuel their rapid growth.
+First, they’re still soft-bodied, which means their exoskeletons are easier to digest than larger roaches and many other feeder insects.
+A “soft body” means a higher ratio of flesh to chitin, which is the indigestible part of insects.
+Offering animals soft-bodied feeders helps maximize nutrition per insect, which is great for young animals that need all that nutrition to fuel their rapid growth.

 It’s also good for older animals at certain times, like breeding and illness recovery, and in times of stress.
 All things equal, animals eating high chitin insects have to eat more to get the same nutrition.

 Second, because they’re fast-growing and self-select for certain nutrients, Dubia roach nymphs eat (or prefer to eat) foods that fuel their rapid growth.
 This means they prefer foods with high protein, vitamins, and minerals.
 This makes them great gutloaders.
 You can fill them up with healthy foods because what goes in a Dubia feeder’s stomach ultimately ends up in theirs.